Irondequoit Bay Outlet Bridge (IBOB)

 When and how IBOB operates

-Each year, the bridge is swung to the in-storage position (open to boaters) on April 1st and to the in-use position (open to vehicular traffic) on November 1st.
+Each year, the bridge is swung to the in-storage position (open to boaters) on April 1st, after 9:00 am, and to the in-use position (open to vehicular traffic) on November 1st.
 If April 1st happens to fall on a weekend day, then the bridge will be placed into storage on the Monday following the weekend.
-If November 1st happens to fall on a weekend day then the bridge will be put in-use on the Friday before the weekend.
+If November 1st happens to fall on a weekend day then the bridge will be put in-use on the Monday after the weekend.

 The actual swinging of the bridge only takes approximately 20 to 30 minutes to complete.
 However, there is roughly a 2-hour preparation time, getting the bridge ready to swing, by installing hydraulic jacks, lifting the bridge, and manually removing the bearings before it can be swung.
 In the spring, the actual swinging of the bridge, being placed in-storage, will take place sometime between 9am and 10:30am.
 In the fall, the actual swinging of the bridge, in place for vehicles, will take place sometime between 8am and 9:30am.

-This operation is carried out by the Monroe County D.O.T. bridge maintenance crew.
+This operation is carried out by the Monroe County D.O.T. bridge maintenance crew and regulated by the U.S. Coast Guard, Cleveland Office.
 For more information, continue reading the detailed write-up below.
 For any additional questions or to request for a copy of the IBOB informational pamphlet, call 585-753-7720.